Writing, Rewriting (11114.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-It will not be possible to complete assessment item 1 without being present in the online tutorial during the week in which one is scheduled to present.
+It will not be possible to complete assessment item 1 without being present in the tutorials dedicated to workshopping both your work, and that of the other students in your tutorial.

 Required IT skills